Covenant Breaks (?)

 The most recent Covenant release was Fieldwork Exkursion – not a full-length album, but a 5-track EP where all Covenant members contribute compositions formed from found sounds and varied ideas.
 There’s a lot of concepts at play here – the opening instrumental Pantheon is quite spiritual in tone, which the closing two tracks tend towards ambient/experimental territory.

-False Gods is Daniel Myer and guest GrabYourFace getting in-your-face, so it’s only All That Is Solid Melts Into Air that resembles Covenant in any form recognisable to their existing fanbase.
+False Gods is Daniel Myer and guest GrabYourFace doing their thing rather than Covenant’s ‘thing’, so it’s only All That Is Solid Melts Into Air that resembles this project in any form recognisable to their existing fanbase.
 However, the discontinuous beat and lyrics drawn from Marx and Shelley aren’t a combination of influences we’ve heard from them before.
 If this is where their next album is headed, it might be worth waiting for, or it might be a sign that’s they’re about to get lost in self-indulgent studio science – this EP is an each-way bet on that aspect.
 Come back in a year or two to find out….I’ll keep updating this as new material comes out.